-All benefits related to your work-related injury or occupational disease come through the workers’ compensation system.
-Your employer usually has a release of all liability for the injury, meaning you cannot sue the employer for the injury.
-There are rare exceptions to this general principle; talk to an attorney if you believe a traditional lawsuit against your employer is appropriate for your situation.
+However, there are rare exceptions to this general principle.
+Talk to an attorney if you believe a traditional lawsuit against your employer is appropriate for your situation.

-Under Tennessee workers' comp law, any industrial (work-related) injury or occupational disease that necessitates medical care, or results in the employee's death or absence from work, is considered a valid workers' compensation injury or illness.
-However, the injury or illness must have arisen in the course and scope of employment.uts and scrapes needing only first aid are insufficient for a workers' compensation claim.
+Under Tennessee workers' comp law, any work-related injury or occupational disease that necessitates medical care, or results in the employee's death or absence from work, is considered a valid workers' compensation injury or illness.
+However, the injury or illness must have arisen in the course and scope of employment.
+Cuts and scrapes needing only first aid are insufficient for a workers' compensation claim.

-Tennessee workers' compensation law does not cover all workers working in Tennessee.
+Tennessee workers' compensation laws cover most, but not all, workers in the state.
 Separate federal workers' compensation laws cover federal employees.
 And like most states, Tennessee excludes independent contractors, domestic workers, and some agricultural workers from coverage under state workers' compensation law.
-(Sole proprietors and business owners can elect to opt-out of coverage if they meet certain criteria.)
+(Sole proprietors and business owners can elect to opt out of coverage if they meet certain criteria.)

-The employer will notify their workers' compensation insurance carrier of your workers' compensation claim.
-The insurance carrier may approve or deny your claim.
+The employer will notify its workers' compensation insurance company of your workers' compensation claim.
+The insurance carrier must accept or deny your claim within fifteen days.

 If your workers' compensation claim is accepted, you should begin to receive the workers' compensation benefits you are eligible for depending on your particular situation.

-Your temporary disability benefits will be up to 2/3 of your average weekly wage at the time of your injury, subject to certain statutory maximums.
+Temporary total disability benefits are two-thirds of your average weekly wage at the time of your injury, subject to a statutory maximum.
+As of 2022, the maximum weekly benefit is $1,166.
 You will receive payment directly from your employer or its insurance carrier on a weekly basis.

 Once your doctor has determined you have reached maximum medical improvement (MMI), which means that further treatment isn't expected to improve your condition, your doctor will assess whether you have any permanent impairment resulting from your injury or illness.
-Your doctor will give you an impairment rating.
+If you do, your doctor will give you an impairment rating.
 This rating, plus your vocational abilities (for example, your prior training), are combined to come up with your permanent disability award.

-If you've been denied workers' compensation benefits or are unhappy with settlement offers made by your employers' insurance company, you can request a benefit review.
-For more information on appeals, see our article Appealing a Worker's Comp Claim in Tennessee.
+If you've been denied workers' compensation benefits or are unhappy with settlement offers made by your employers' insurance company, you can challenge the decision with Tennessee Bureau of Workers' Compensation.
+For more information on appeals, see our article on appealing a worker's comp claim in Tennessee.